 We found 4 internists who accept Humana Silver HMO near Loudon, TN.

-Dr. Bipinchandra Patel's area of specialization is general internal medicine.
+Dr. Mohammad Rahman is a Loudon, TN physician who specializes in general internal medicine.
 He honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-He studied medicine at Goa Medical College.
+He attended medical school at Dow Medical College.

-Dr. Moez Premji practices general internal medicine in Lenoir City, TN.
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He studied medicine at Aga Khan University Medical College.
+Dr. Moez Premji works as a general internist.
+The average patient rating for Dr. Premji is 4.5 stars out of 5.
+He is an in-network provider for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He attended medical school at Aga Khan University Medical College.

 Conditions / Treatments